CQAR Guide

 The interview — a conversation that listens

-If your role uses an AR interview, the AI follows up on your answers — like a real interviewer.
+If your role uses an adaptive interview, the AI follows up on your answers — like a real interviewer.

 You said: